Brad-Christie/Sitecore8-Examples/README.md

 ### Table of Contents

+* Assorted Scripts
+  These are various scripts I've put together that perform some kind of procedure on Sitecore.
 * Item Web API (WebAPI)
   This demonstrates how to implement a simple ApiController within Sitecore8.
 * Sitecore.Services.Client (ServicesClient)